SerorE/LifeInUk/README.md

 - Cross of St George [patron saint of England]
 - Cross of St Andrew [Scotland]
 - Cross of St Patric [Ireland]

--> Wales not in it
+-> Wales not in it.
+Welsh flag is the dragon.